Ryheff24/Massdiscordunban/README.md

 If you have followed the steps correctly till now, then the basic setup is done!

-The only thing remains is to turn on the bot.
+The only thing remains is to Switch on the bot.

 ### For Prefix command based bot